swedenconnect/technical-framework/ELN-0603 - Registry for Identifiers.md

 - Section 3.1.9.2, "eIDAS Connector Aliases", defining the URI format for representing country affiliation of eIDAS connector services, was added.

-- The link for the "Tillitsramverk för Svensk e-legitimation" specification was updated.
+- The link for the "Tillitsramverk för Svensk e-legitimation" specification was updated.

 - Added the attribute SignMessageDigest (1.2.752.201.3.14) to section 3.2.

 - The Sign Message Authentication Context URIs defined in section 3.1.1.1 are deprecated.

+- Associating the OID registry with Sweden Connect.

+- Aligned registered module OID:s with RFC 7773.

+- Adding a new extension OID for Signature Validation Tokens in timestamp extensions.

 - Added attribute set and service entity categories for HSA-ID.